katelloyd83/sound-fundamentals/modules/week-7/_posts/2018-10-01-render-live-output.md

 I would suggest you create a **new** Reaper session.
 Save this session as `week-7_HW-master`, or something of the sort.

-Drag you bounced audio into this session.
+Drag your bounced audio into this session.

 Then, remove any excess silence from the start or finish.
-Or, if this track contains multiple performances (or false starts), split the audio so it is only what you want to submit (**{ NOTE: }** _You should leave 0.25-1 second of silence before you track starts).
+Or, if this track contains multiple performances (or false starts), split the audio so it is only what you want to submit (**{ NOTE: }** _You should leave 0.25-1 second of silence before your track starts).

 Finally, _normalize_ your track, so that it has approximately -1dBFS of _headroom_ or the distance between the loudest point and 0.0dBFS / _max-volume_.